Historic Preservation in Lexington

 The Design Advisory Committee (DAC) is an advisory committee appointed by the Board of Selectmen.
 Its purpose is to assist the town in providing professional guidance on town-funded projects, town buildings, facilities, lands, parks and public areas.
 It may also be asked to review and comment on proposals by private sector firms where a town interest is involved.
 However, the Historic Districts Commission has exclusive and final jurisdiction over all properties located within the Historic Districts.

-Department of Land Use, Health and Development
+Department of Land Use, Housing, and Development

 - Zoning and Zoning Board of Appeals